slagathorr/helloworld/README.md

 # Why don’t I need to reply right now?

 I support and encourage flexible working.
+Especially during the pandemic we're all in.

 * If you got this email outside of your usual working time, I don’t expect a response until you are working again.
 * If you are in the middle of deep work, or catching a deadline, I don’t expect you to respond immediately.